-In 1972 the state of North Rhine-Westphalia became the body responsible for the music college.
-It became part of the public college for music in the Rhineland.
-In 1987 it became an independent college and was given its current name.
+In 1935 three private music schools were merged into the Robert Schumann Conservatorium, named after the composer Robert Schumann, who lived in Düsseldorf for some years.
+In 1972 the state of North Rhine-Westphalia became the body responsible for the music conservatory.
+It became part of the public conservatory for music in the Rhineland.
+In 1987 it became an independent conservatory and was given its current name.

 The programs of study offered by the Robert Schumann Hochschule cover the entire range of music professions.
 Music, the largest of the programs of study, focuses on performance: Anyone who studies piano or violin, guitar or clarinet, composition or voice in Düsseldorf learns to perform together with other musicians in orchestras and ensembles.
-That is why degree programs include many performance opportunities: The University Orchestra regularly performs at Düsseldorf’s Tonhalle symphony hall and, in close collaboration with the Deutsche Oper am Rhein, opera voice majors show off their talent in an annual staged opera production.
+That is why degree programs include many performance opportunities: The conservatory Orchestra regularly performs at Düsseldorf’s Tonhalle symphony hall and, in close collaboration with the Deutsche Oper am Rhein, opera voice majors show off their talent in an annual staged opera production.

 The Musikvermittlung (Music Promotion) degree program includes majors in Music Education, Conducting, Ear Training, and Church Music.
 Social and pedagogical competency play an important role in all majors.
 For instance, a church music major not only has to play the organ but also be able to lead a choir and to make music with children and young people.
 Work with laypeople is also the goal of the music education degree program, where education majors are prepared for a career as teachers in music schools.

 A special role is played by the Institute of Music and Media which concentrates on the practical training of students for careers in media and the music industry.
 Majors such as Classical Music Recording, Media Composition, Music Informatics, Music Production, Music and Audiovisual Media, Music- and Media Management, Music and Text or Visual Music provide excellent training for work in these specialized fields.
 The program of studies Audio and Video, offered in cooperation with the University of Applied Sciences Düsseldorf, combines studies in engineering with formal conservatory training.
-Düsseldorf is the only university to offer this major in Germany.
+Düsseldorf is the only conservatory to offer this major in Germany.